How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Keep It Simple

 Simplicity speaks volumes!

-Tracing the frame of your gazebo no more than once with string lights will create a minimalistic look that gets the message across.
+That’s why I suggest tracing the frame of your gazebo no more than once with string lights will create a minimalistic look that gets the message across.
 The lights will not only be easy to install, but they will keep your backyard illuminated and looking classy.